bruffridge/nasa-web-design-standards-docker/README.md

     ### (Optional) If you want to update [GitHub pages](https://github.com/bruffridge/web-design-standards-docs/tree/gh-pages) follow these steps, otherwise skip to step 7.
     6. Copy the ssh private key you use for your GitHub account into `nasawds` Ex. `cp ~/.ssh/id_rsa .`
-    7. Follow the instructions in the `config gh-pages:` comments in `Dockerfile` and `init.sh` and save the files.
+    7. Follow the instructions in the `config gh-pages:` comments in `Dockerfile` and save the file.

 9. Build the docker image from the Dockerfile: `docker build -t nasawds .`
 10. Install and build the standards and docs: `docker run -it -v /path/to/web-design-standards-docs:/apps/web-design-standards-docs -v /path/to/web-design-standards:/apps/web-design-standards nasawds init`